Tips for Choosing the Right Kansas City Wood Flooring for Your Home

-For repairs, your only option tends to be sanding and refinishing or replacing the damaged board entirely.
+For Kansas City hardwood floor refinishing or repairs, your only option tends to be sanding and refinishing or replacing the damaged board entirely.
 Hard polyurethane requires less maintenance, but if you do require maintenance, it is more work than oil.

 The list of wood species used in flooring has gotten longer and longer.
 Exotic woods have become quite popular.
 Woods are measured by hardness using the Janka Hardness Rating.
 The higher the rating, the harder the wood.